P2PHackClub/2019-website/content/missions/p2p-hack-club-meeting-5-creating-a-text-adventure-video-game-in-javascript.md

 author: P2P Hack Club Team
 slug: text-adventure
 ---
-Yay!Welcome to our 5th meeting of P2P Hack Club!
+Yay!
+Welcome to our 5th meeting of P2P Hack Club!
 Today, we're going to be creating a text-based adventure game using JavaScript, with branching paths.

 ![Journey Under The Sea By R.A.
 Montgomery](/img/cyoa002hb.jpg "Journey Under The Sea By R.A.
 Montgomery")